CaptEmulation/nitrogen-website/source/guides/apps/reactor.md

 We then install the application to the reactor, passing it the name of this principal and asking it to execute the application under this principal:

+(<b>NOTE:</b> If you'd like to use your onboard Raspberry Pi camera instead of a USB camera, substitute 'rpi-camera' for 'fswebcam-app' below.)

 `> n2 reactor install 'Reactor' fswebcam-app --executeAs 'Camera'`

 This will install the <b>fswebcam-app</b> module into its own container within this Nitrogen reactor from node.js's npm package registry.
 You can watch the status in the console logs or via the state command: